Last updated on

-And that’s where understanding Facebook ads becomes so vital.
+And that’s where understanding Facebook ads become so vital.

 Facebook also allows for fine-grained ad segmentation based on just about any demographic you can imagine; this is especially powerful for targeting and retargeting specific real-estate audiences.

-On top of that, Facebook ads remain the most economic choice among both traditional and digital media.
+On top of that, Facebook ads remain the most economical choice among both traditional and digital media.

 While you should certainly invest in an “organic” presence on Facebook, those 12,176 leads I brought up earlier are driven by ads.

 Facebook Ads for Real Estate: The “How” of Getting Started

 You can begin running Facebook ads with either your personal profile or through your business page; however, using a business page — i.e., Fan Page — gives you far more customization options.